Last Updated: January 4, 2023

 Health and Safety

-We expect all members of the University Housing community — residents, staff, and visitors — act in a manner that demonstrates respect and consideration for those around them, including respect and consideration for the health and safety of all community members.
+We expect all members of the University Housing community — residents, staff, and visitors — to act in a manner that demonstrates respect and consideration for those around them, including respect and consideration for the health and safety of all community members.
 All residential students are prohibited from creating a health or safety hazard within University Housing.
 All residential students are required to hold and administer their own appropriately prescribed medications.
 At no point, are Housing staff permitted to store, hold, or administer medications for residential students.
 The University may request or require a resident to relocate to another residence hall or leave University Housing if their continued presence in the housing community poses a health or safety risk for community members.